wzc520pyfm/unplugin-visualizer/README.md

 [![NPM version](https://img.shields.io/npm/v/unplugin-visualizer2?color=a1b858&label=)](https://www.npmjs.com/package/unplugin-visualizer2)

 Visualize and analyze your bundle to see which modules are taking up space.
-Works with any bundler, powered by unplugin.
+Works with any bundler(current support rollup and vite), powered by unplugin.

 ## Install